Social Icons

 Directed by Theodore Melfi

-You can never get enough of feel good movies, here St. Vincent plays to you heart.
-It exploits the innocence of our childhood, it took a deep turn into friendship in unlikely places (how as kids we always seem to make friends with even the people we started off with as enemies.)
+You can never get enough of feel-good movies, and St. Vincent plays right to your heart.
+It taps into the innocence of childhood and explores friendship in unlikely places (how, as kids, we always seem to make friends even with people we started off disliking).

-St. Vincent is not a movie for you and the family to go watch, the high use of language is very inappropriate, but the love in the movie is of high dosage.
-To cap up this movie we have a cast that will knock your socks off.
-The cast is led by Bill Murray who plays the grumpy, foul mouthed old neighbor Vincent, we have Melissa McCarthy who plays the lovable mother of Oliver and Vincent’s neighbor.
+St. Vincent isn’t a movie for the whole family to watch—the frequent use of strong language makes it inappropriate—but the love in the movie is abundant.
+To top it off, the cast is phenomenal.
+The film is led by Bill Murray, who plays the grumpy, foul-mouthed neighbor Vincent, and Melissa McCarthy, who plays the lovable mother of Oliver and Vincent’s neighbor.

-In supporting we have Oliver the innocent little child who befriends the grouch and Naomi Watts who plays the pregnant Russian prostitute and Vincent’s mistress.
+In supporting roles, we have Oliver, the innocent little boy who befriends the grouch, and Naomi Watts, who plays the pregnant Russian prostitute and Vincent’s mistress.

-All the cast in the movie are memorable and lovable, even down to Vincent’s beautiful wife and the loan shark played by Terence Howard.
+Every cast member in the movie is memorable and lovable, right down to Vincent’s beautiful wife and the loan shark played by Terence Howard.

-St. Vincent is Bill Murray at his best, it has been a while since we have seen him deliver a mountain of role or character on the screen, but here he delivers the expected mountain as a funny man who hides his sentimental side to the world.
+St. Vincent showcases Bill Murray at his best.
+It’s been a while since we’ve seen him deliver such a powerful role, but here he delivers as a funny man who hides his sentimental side from the world.

-The movie starts with an ugly introduction to the lead male character Vincent, and builds up gently bringing in one character at a time until we are familiar with everyone and their role.
-Then director and writer of the film Theodore Melfi (who is making his full length debut with this film) guides the story gently as we see a mother (Melissa McCarthy) struggling to be there for her child Oliver and leaves him with her neighbor to babysit.
+The movie starts with an unflattering introduction to Vincent and builds up gently, introducing one character at a time until we’re familiar with everyone and their role.
+Then, director and writer Theodore Melfi (making his full-length debut with this film) guides the story gently as we see a mother (Melissa McCarthy) struggling to be there for her son, Oliver, and leaving him with her neighbor to babysit.

-Her neighbor Vincent ended up being a bad influence to the child, but took care him in ways his mother never had the time to do.
-A friendship started, but ended quickly as divorce issues with Oliver’s dad ended up in a joint custody 50/50 judgment, a tragedy and stroke brought a growing friendship to an abrupt halt.
+Her neighbor, Vincent, ends up being a bad influence on the child but takes care of him in ways his mother never had the time to do.
+A friendship begins but ends abruptly due to divorce issues with Oliver’s dad, resulting in a joint custody 50/50 judgment.
+A tragedy and a stroke bring the growing friendship to a halt.

-Oliver not ready to say goodbye to his new found friend soon, did all he could to get him and Vincent back on good terms.
+Oliver, not ready to say goodbye to his newfound friend, does everything he can to get back on good terms with Vincent.

-I guess that is it for me in the movie, we are used to the adults learning from their grumpy ways and changing to meet their mentees half way, but that didn’t happen, Oliver had to come up with ways to meet Vincent half way.
+I guess that’s it for me in the movie.
+We’re used to adults learning from their grumpy ways and changing to meet their mentees halfway, but that doesn’t happen here.
+Oliver has to come up with ways to meet Vincent halfway.

 0 comments: